-Use the Web > Settings > General > Account page to enter or review subscription information, and to determine how your product responds when the subscription
+Use the Web > Settings > General > Account page to enter or review subscription information, and to determine how your product responds when the subscription expires or, for Forcepoint URL Filtering deployments, when the subscription count is exceeded.

 Also use the page to direct web protection components to send category and protocol usage data to Forcepoint Security Labs anonymously.
-This information may be used to help optimize the Forcepoint URL Database (see The Forcepoint URL Database, page 12) and contribute to Forcepoint ThreatSeeker Intelligence (see this site for additional information).
+This information may be used to help optimize the Forcepoint URL Database (see The Forcepoint URL Database) and contribute to Forcepoint ThreatSeeker Intelligence (see this site for additional information).